edwinm/range/README.md

 Create an array of numbers within a given range.
-This is an useful alternative for the `for` loop when using a functional programming style where using `map` and similar functions are preferred.
+This is an useful alternative for the `for` loop when using a functional programming style where using `map`, `filter` and similar functions are preferred.
-Fastrange implements the API of the `range` function in Python.
+Fastrange implements the `range` function known from Python.
 Fastrange is faster and more lightweight than alternative JavaScript implementations.

 ## Installation